codecypher/LearnAI/Level-0/ml/ml_algorithms.md

 Much effort is put into what types of weak learners to combine and the ways in which to combine them.

-Ensemble is a very powerful class of techniques and as such is very popular.
+Ensemble is a very powerful class of techniques that is very popular.

 - Boosting
 - Bootstrapped Aggregation (Bagging)